zenorogue/newconformist/README.md

 `-sb <file>`: save the current boundaries in text format. (*) No way to load this format.

 `-hilbert <level> <width> <border>`: create a shape based on the Hilbert curve.
 Parameters are: the level of the Hilbert curve, width in pixels (including the border), and the width of the border in pixels (on one side).
 Sample values: `-hilbert 4 32 2`.
+The inside will be prepared automatically, so no need to do `cbi`.

 `-cm`: compute the mapping.